-Global warming is on an exponential rise.
-Not everyone is taking part in controlling the situation.
+Global warming is on an exponential rise and not everyone is taking part in controlling the situation.
 But there are some brands who have accepted their responsibility and are becoming the forerunners in carrying out eco-friendly projects.
-It is these measures that if all companies start applying the world just may be saved.
+It is these measures that if all companies start applying, the world just may be saved.

 1. Nestle – paper straw

 Juices, in general, come with straws.
 But that means quite a heavy addition of plastic into the world which will take hundreds of years to decompose.
 To tackle their carbon footprint on the world, Nestle has introduced paper straws.
 Of course, that comes in plastic packaging still.
 But at least, the amount of total plastic is fairly lesser now.

 2. Dove – reforestation

 Dove announced their reforestation drive this World Environment Day.
 They have announced to reforest around 20,000 hectares of land.
 This is in hopes that over 300,000 tons of CO2 will be captured.
 Moreover, it will prevent the release of 200,000 tons of CO2.